-Piazza Dei Signori
+Sightseeing Spot #3: Piazza Dei Signori

 Leading your walk away from Juliet’s house, you will find Piazza dei Signori, off to the side of the more famous Piazza Erbe.

-Piazza dei Signori has a statue of Dante in its centre and with Dante being a philosopher and poet, it seems fitting to include a visit to his statue in this romantic itinerary.
+Piazza Dei Signori has a statue of Dante in its centre and with Dante being a philosopher and poet, it seems fitting to include a visit to his statue in this romantic itinerary.

 My suggestion would be to sit near the Dante statue and marvel at this building whilst you contemplate the finer things in life such as love, happiness and living in the moment.

-Ponte Pietra and Ponte Scaligero
+Sightseeing Spots #4 & #5: Ponte Pietra and Ponte Scaligero

 If you start with Ponte Pietra first, then you will have a chance to walk alongside part of the canal on your way to the Teatro Romano.

 Some of my favourite views of Verona were seen from Ponte Pietro, such as this distant mansion high in the hills partially hidden behind fir trees.

-Despite Ponte Pietro having its merits, it is Ponte Scaligero that is the most famous of the Veronese bridges as it is connected to the old defence system of Castelvecchio.
+Despite Ponte Pietro having its merits, it is Ponte Scaligero that is the most famous of the Veronese bridges as it’s connected to the old defence system of Castelvecchio.

 My advice would be to watch the sunset from the top of Teatro Romano and then take an evening walk along the canal towards Ponte Scaligero and Castelvecchio.

 For me, this is a perfect highlight of Verona to finish on.
-Not only does this theatre offer rich history and impressive ruins, but it is also offers fantastic views across Verona.
+Not only does this theatre offer rich history and impressive ruins, but it also offers fantastic views across Verona.

 There is plenty to see here with statues and artefacts galore, so do take your time and learn as much as you can about ancient Verona, whilst also seeing the new mixed in with the old.

 Standing at the top of the theatre looking out at the city, you will see the various church spires dotted across the landscape.

 Once you’re ready for these views, climb the steps at the back of the theatre and you should come across an opening in some bushes right at the top, which is where you will have the best views across Verona.

 There are also beautifully romantic ancient stone benches dotted around this part of the theatre, hiding among the picturesque arches and trees.

 Romantic Bonus: Architecture, Statues & Water Fountains

-Throughout your walk, you will stumble across so many beautiful pieces of magic within Verona – from unusual architecture to romantic statues and water fountains.
-Keep an eye out as there are so many hidden gems within Verona that are not to be missed!
+Throughout your one day in Verona, you will stumble across so many beautiful pieces of magic – from unusual architecture to romantic statues and water fountains.

 It’s a small city so can be easily explored on foot, whilst allowing you to discover hidden secrets throughout.